-Students must successfully achieve all objectives of the course work before obtaining credit.
-Students must be making appropriate progress in order to remain in the ACE program.
-If a student has not been working in class and waits until the end to try to catch up, he/she will not be allowed extra time to make up work.
+Students must successfully achieve all objectives of the coursework before obtaining credit.
+Students must Make appropriate progress to remain in the ACE program.
+If a student has not been working in class and waits until the end to try to catch up, they will not be allowed extra time to make up work.